DomiKamu/OhmerPrems/README.md

 ## **First images of KlokSpid MkII with KX expander**

-These modules (including 3HP expander, KX) are entirely free, because they'll replace 2017 *KlokSpid* from freeware *Ohmer Modules* collection!
+This module is entirely free, because it will replace 2017 *KlokSpid* (from freeware *Ohmer Modules* collection)!

 ![](doc/images/KlokSpidMkII_1stPreview.png) ![](doc/images/KlokSpidMkII_2ndPreview.png)

-Please notice the menu system is using either "continuous encoder + SET (blue) button + Cancel button" combo, and/or by touchscreen-like (left mouse click over menu on main display).
+Please notice the menu system is using either "continuous encoder + SET (blue) button + Cancel button" combo, and/or by touchscreen-like (left mouse clicks over menus on main display).

 Any global setting can be changed "on-the-fly", either from menu system ("Global Settings" page) or by using module's contextual menu (right mouse click anywhere over module):